 TrustFactory CAs systems operate within secure data centers (vaults) that provide four layers of security to access sensitive hardware.
-A 24x7 Closed Circuit TV (CCTV) monitoring system as well as digital recording is provided.
-Only authorized personnel are allowed into the data center, with TrustFactory personnel accompanying any third party that needs access into the vault.
-Access control is managed via an electronic access control system with biometric access control at the vault entry/exit points.
-All successful access entry into the vault is logged.
+A Closed Circuit TV (CCTV) surveillance system, with motion activated digital recording is in place for the Vault.
+Only authorized personnel are allowed into the data center, with TrustFactory personnel accompanying any third party that needs access into the Vault.

+Access control is managed via an electronic access control system with biometric access control at the Vault entry/exit points.
+Two persons are required for access to the Vault.
+All successful access entry into the Vault is logged.